Queen Elizabeth's Academy

-Queen Elizabeth's Academy (formerly The Queen Elizabeth's Endowed School) is a co-educational Church of England secondary school and sixth form located in Mansfield in the English county of Nottinghamshire.
+Queen Elizabeth's Academy (formerly The Queen Elizabeth's (1561) Endowed School) is a co-educational Church of England secondary school and sixth form located in Mansfield in the English county of Nottinghamshire.

 History

 The school was first established in 1561 during the reign of Queen Elizabeth I, after whom the school is named.
 Celebrations to mark the 450th anniversary in July 2011 included a gala day and garden party.

+A sports pavilion was erected on the main playing field, chiefly funded by old boys to honour those from the school who had died in the first war.
+It was opened in 1928 by Field Marshall Viscount Allenby.

 Grammar school

 For many years it was known as Queen Elizabeth's Grammar School (QEGS) for Boys, after the Queen had issued Letters Patent authorising a Free Grammar School in Mansfield.
 Originally situated in buildings at Church Side, close to St Peter's Church in Mansfield town centre, construction of the present buildings started in 1875 with the school taking residence in 1878.
 In 1993, the school merged with the former Queen Elizabeth's Grammar School for Girls.

 Girls' School

 From 1875, school trustees were allowed to contribute £1,000 annually to the provision of girls' education.
 A temporary facility was established in a semi-detached house on Woodhouse Road, Mansfield, during 1884, opening in January, 1885 with 35 pupils.
 Expansion necessitated purchase of the house next door until new school buildings were established nearby, to open on 22 September 1891 with 143 pupils.
 The girls' school operated independently until August 1993, after which it was amalgamated into the boys' school premises.